Have you heard about renewable energy credits (RECs)?

 Here are some well-known voluntary REC buyers: Whole Foods and Starbucks.

-That said, homeowners can also be voluntary buyers, so if you’re a homeowner who is currently interested in RECs, know that that you can support renewable energy at an individual level!
+That said, homeowners can also be voluntary buyers, so if you’re a homeowner who is currently interested in RECs, know that you can support renewable energy at an individual level!

 Buyers who fall into the compliance category are those that are obligated to have a certain percentage of their electrical generation come from renewable resources.